MicrosoftDocs/powerquery-docs/powerquery-docs/handling-authentication.md

 #### Aad authentication kind samples

-In this case, the data source supports global cloud Azure AD using the common tenant (no Azure B2B support).
+In the following case, the data source supports global cloud Azure AD using the common tenant (no Azure B2B support).

 ```powerquery-m
 Authentication = [